LgBossu/full-dimensional-srns-explorer/README.md

    Most scripts require `numpy`, `scipy`, `loguru`, `cdd`, `tqdm`, and optionally `polytopewalk` and `scikit-learn`.
    A `pyproject.toml` file is provided at root level for dependency management.

+   **NB:** This project also requires access to the C-based `cdd` library, along with its python wrapper `pycddlib`.
+This should be externally installed and available on the running system.

 2. **Run analyses:**
    - Use `solve_full_polytope.py` to enumerate and analyze the SRNS polytope.
    - Use `samplers.py` to generate and analyze samples from the no-signaling set.